Charleston Workers’ Compensation Lawyers

 Overexertion Injuries

-By far, the most common workplace injuries are overexertion injuries, related to pushing, pulling, carrying, holding, and throwing activities.
-This is not only the leading injury, but the most expensive.
-Employees should be careful when using physical labor at work and wear appropriate braces to protect their bodies.
+By far, the most common workplace injuries include overexertion injuries related to pushing, pulling, carrying, holding, and throwing activities.
+This is not only the leading injury but the most expensive.
+Employees should use proper techniques when engaging in physical labor and wear appropriate braces or support to protect their bodies.

 Slipping/Tripping

-Falls from heights should be a concern, but even a simple slipping or tripping accident can badly injure an employee.
-It should be an important company practice to remove tripping hazards, clean up spills, and mark dangerous footing to avoid these accidents.
+Falls from heights should be a concern, but even a simple slipping or tripping accident can result in serious injury for an employee.
+It is important that employers remove tripping hazards, clean up spills, and mark dangerous footing to avoid these accidents in Charleston workplaces.

 Falling From Heights

 Any employee working off the ground or near trenches, pits, or stairs can suffer a fall from heights.
-Body trauma, head injuries, and other medical issues can be sustained in a fall.
-All employees who are working at heights should wear personal fall protection.
-It is also important to check all railings, handrails, and other fall prevention equipment for safety.
+Body trauma, head injuries, and other medical issues can result from falls.
+Employees who are working at heights should wear personal fall protection.
+It is also important to check all railings, handrails, and other fall prevention equipment for safety at the job site.

 Reaction Injuries

-These injuries can be hard to predict and prevent, since they are sustained when an employee reacts to an event, such as slipping or tripping.
+These injuries can be hard to predict and prevent, as they are sustained when an employee reacts to an event, such as slipping or tripping.
 If an employee loses their balance but manages to avoid falling, they can still be injured from the strain of catching themselves.
-Employee diligence is the best way to prevent these injuries.
+Employee diligence and ongoing safety training are effective ways to reduce these injuries.

 Falling Object Injuries

-Objects can fall from shelves, be dropped by others, or even become dislodged from trees, buildings, and other high places.
+Objects can fall from shelves, be dropped by others, or even become dislodged from trees, buildings, or other high places.
 If falling objects strike an employee, significant injuries can occur.
 Head injuries are a common result of these types of accidents.
-Employee diligence, policies regarding unsecured objects, and proper personal protection gear can help reduce the chances of these injuries.
+Employee diligence, policies regarding unsecured objects, and proper personal protection gear can help reduce the chances of these injuries occurring in Charleston workplaces.

 Walking-Into Injuries

-The basis of much slapstick comedy, walking-into injuries can result in significant injury.
-When employees walk into objects, such as doors, cabinets, low-hanging beams, or other hazards, it can result in injuries ranging from bruises to fractures and even concussions.
+Although some may joke about walking-into injuries, when employees walk into objects—like doors, cabinets, or low-hanging beams—it can result in injuries ranging from bruises to fractures and even concussions.

 Vehicle Accidents

-If employees drive for work or work around vehicles, it is possible for vehicle accidents to occur.
-Employees should be trained in defensive driving techniques and wear brightly colored clothing and be aware of vehicles when working around them.
+If employees drive for work or work near vehicles, vehicle accidents can occur.
+Employees should receive defensive driving training and wear high-visibility clothing when working in or around active worksites and vehicle traffic areas.

 Machine Entanglement

-While this may bring to mind heavy machinery at factories, machine entanglement can also be a hazard at other work sites.
-These injuries happen when clothing, shoes, fingers, hair, or other body parts are entangled in a machine.
-These injuries can be very severe, depending on the machinery involved.
-Protective gear and other precautions can prevent these injuries.
+While machine entanglement often brings to mind heavy machinery at factories, it can also happen at other job sites.
+These injuries happen when clothing, shoes, fingers, hair, or other body parts become entangled in a machine.
+Injuries can be severe depending on the machinery involved.
+Using protective gear and following safety protocols can reduce these workplace injuries.

 Repetitive Motion Injuries

-These workplace injuries are far less obvious, but they still can cause significant injury.
-Repetitive motions can occur in almost any workplace, from activities such as typing, filing, cutting food, and other repetitive motions.
-These injuries can lead to eye strain, muscle and tendon strain, back injuries, and joint injuries.
-Ergonomic equipment and employee training can help reduce these injuries.
+These workplace injuries can be less obvious, but still cause significant harm.
+Repetitive motions can happen in almost any workplace, from activities such as typing, filing, cutting food, or lifting materials.
+These injuries can lead to muscle and tendon strain, back injuries, and joint problems.
+Using ergonomic equipment and providing proper employee training can help reduce such injuries in Charleston offices and jobsites.

 Workplace Violence

-Whether it’s office politics or an angry customer, workplace violence can cause serious physical and emotional injuries.
-Companies should provide employee training to help employees spot the signs of a potential issue before it can progress.
+Whether it is tensions among employees or an interaction with an angry customer, workplace violence can cause serious physical and emotional injuries.
+Employers should provide training to help employees recognize warning signs of conflict and intervene appropriately and safely.

 FAQs on Workers' Compensation in Charleston